Iker Begoña

-Iker Begoña Zubiaur (born 15 November 1976) is a Spanish retired footballer who played as a central defender or a defensive midfielder.
+Iker Begoña Zubiaur (born 15 November 1976) is a Spanish former professional footballer who played as a central defender or a defensive midfielder.

 Club career

 Born in Bilbao, Basque Country, Begoña reached the Segunda División in late 2001 at already 25, signing with Recreativo de Huelva from lowly Alicante CF. He appeared in 21 games and scored one goal in his first season to help his team return to La Liga after an absence of 23 years, then remained a further four campaigns with the Andalusians, three of them in the second division; he made his debut in his country's top flight on 1 September 2002, playing the full 90 minutes in a 2–3 home loss against Málaga CF.

 Subsequently, Begoña continued competing in the second tier, with Lorca Deportiva CF and Albacete Balompié.
 In November 2009, the 33-year-old moved abroad for the first time in his career, signing with Levadiakos F.C. in the Super League Greece.
-He split the 2011–12 campaign in the same country with that club and Thrasyvoulos F.C. of division two, retiring at its closure.
+He split the 2011–12 campaign in the same country with that club and Thrasyvoulos F.C. of the second division, retiring at its closure.